First Town Hospital: Exterior

-The edifice was built in the Romanticist style, with the touches of other styles (Gothic; Vienna Secession in later additions).
-The main façade is symmetrical and divided vertically by shallow pilasters with windows placed between them.

 The only protrusion on the façade is in the midsection, which is enhanced by the central avant-corps and the changed size of the windows, which change the otherwise reduced appearance.
 Upper part of this protrusion forms the transformation of the cornice into the triangularly shaped gable with the small Romanticist clock tower on the top of the building.
 Façades on the other sides of the building are much more simple and reduced.

 Interior

-The interior, especially the work on the walls, ceiling and the foyer, is in the Secession style.

-The hospital was organized in several sections.
+The interior, especially the work on the walls, ceiling and the foyer, is in the Secession style. the hospital was organized in several sections.
 The utility rooms were located in the basement.
 Two hospital wards were organized on the ground and the first floors, with total of 120 beds.
 The boiler room was in the attic.

 During the construction, modern technical designs for the ventilation, heating of the patient rooms and providing cold and hot water.
 It was a new system of ventilation, which at that time was a real avant-garde.
 At the time there was no knowledge about the microorganisms, but it was believed that stale air can cause or worsen the diseases.
 That is why the air that the patients were breathing had to be cleaner.
 There was a set quantity of how much air has to be in the room compared to the number of persons in it.
 Engineers were dispatched to Vienna, Austria, to examine the work of professor Carl Böhm on the ventilation systems in operas and hospitals in Vienna, Berlin and Prague.
 The methods of professor Bem were applied and the ventilation was set up through the pipes, built into the walls, that bring air to the door frame when the windows were closed.
 There was also a spring system for closing and opening the glass windows.
 The direction of the flowing air was changed depending on the inside/outside temperature difference and recorded on the dial indicators.

 The hospital also had the underfloor heating: outer air was heated and conducted to the furnaces via pipes build into the floor.
 However, though patterned after the Austrian original, the system was not completely copied.
-Instead of a small furnaces with the fans, the Belgrade hospital was equipped with the large ones, which had several disadvantages: they were less energy efficient, occupied more space and reduced the amount of light in the patients rooms.
+Instead of a small furnaces with the fans, the Belgrade hospital was equipped with the large ones, which had several disadvantages: they were less energy efficient, occupied more space, and reduced the amount of light in the patients rooms.

-The water was conducted from the Palilula drinking fountain by the waterpipe, through the natural fall, to the kitchen.
-The six horsepower steam engine then pushed the water into the attic to the big boiler, from where the water was further distributed to the floors.
-However, due to the limited resources the planned ventilation and the plumbing system were never used at the full capacity.
+The water was conducted from the Palilula drinking fountain by the waterpipe through the natural fall to the kitchen.
+Later, the six horsepower steam engine pushed the water into the attic to the big boiler, from where the water was further distributed to the floors.